2bbb/bbb.zmq.sub/README.md

 ## At last

-If you get happy with using this addon, and you're rich, please donation for support continuous development.
+If you get happy with using this object, and you're rich, please donation for support continuous development.

 Bitcoin: `17AbtW73aydfYH3epP8T3UDmmDCcXSGcaf`